Efficient LLR-Domain Decoding of ABS+ Polar Codes: LLR-Domain Computations for Decoding of ABS+ Polar Codes

-In this section, we conjecture that naive application of the formulas from Lemma \ref{lm:approx-llrs} in the decoder leads to performing redundant arithmetic operations.
+In this section, we show that naive application of the formulae from Lemma \ref{lm:approx-llrs} in the decoder leads to performing redundant arithmetic operations.
 In those cases the decoder obtains exactly the same values twice.
 Instead of that, it might store common values (i.e. values that are needed for processing of different phases) and copy them instead of second-time evaluation.